 Skinny Tan was founded by female entrepreneurs Louise Ferguson and Kate Cotton.
 After a strong first year in business, they entered the Den seeking £60,000 for 10% of their startup.

-Five Dragons fought for a piece of the business, but only Kelly Hoppen and Piers Linney came out victorious, splitting the £60,000 for 10%.
+Five Dragons fought for a piece of the business, but Kelly Hoppen and Piers Linney came out victorious, splitting the £60,000 for 10%.
 In 2015, InnovaDerma bought the majority share in Skinny Tan, which is now worth over £2 million.

 8. Magic Whiteboard